 Glossier is one such brand that has widened its marketing segment from younger women to older women and customers outside of the United States.
 This expansion also informed their content marketing strategy to make more educational content about skincare and makeup techniques.

-Where to Gather Data for Social Media SWOT Analysis?
+How to Collect Data for Your Social Media SWOT Analysis

 When conducting a social media SWOT analysis, it’s essential to gather data from various sources to ensure a comprehensive and accurate assessment.